 A responsibility assignment matrix (RAM) in project management, also known as a RACI chart or RACI matrix, details all the necessary stakeholders and clarifies responsibilities amongst cross-functional teams and their involvement level in a project.
 RACI stands for Responsible, Accountable, Consulted, and Informed and each letter corresponds to a team member.

-A RAM in project management should be referred to by all parties throughout a project because it helps plan each individual’s roles and responsibilities before work begins.
-A RACI matrix ensures all stakeholders involved know who is responsible when it comes time to complete a task or get feedback on deliverables.
+A RAM in project management should be referred to by all parties throughout a project because it helps plan an individual’s roles and responsibilities before work begins.
+A RACI matrix ensures all stakeholders know who is responsible for completing a task or getting feedback on deliverables.

 The four roles are broken down as follows:

-- Accountable: The team member who is coordinating the actions, making decisions, and delegates to those responsible for the task
+- Accountable: The team member coordinating the actions, making decisions, and delegating to those responsible for the task

 - Consulted: The person(s) who will be communicated with regarding decisions and tasks